I was looking back through my blog and I don’t think I ever have told the story of how kick counting saved my baby’s life.

 I want to empower you so you can have a tool to know how your baby is doing.

 Even though I had plenty of time being on bedrest, I did a different idea one of my friends told me.
 Each time you eat, count 3 distinct movements.
 Once you have, you are done.
 This was super easy, as babies are usually pretty active after you eat.
 (I have never seen this anywhere else and it is not the correct way to do kick counts, so I am not recommending it.)

 - I drank some juice, still no movements

-- I put an ice pack on my tummy, no movements
+- I put an ice pack on my tummy, still no movements

 I was told to head over to the hospital ASAP and he was born, via emergency cesarean about 30 minutes after getting there.
 (You can read his whole birth story here.)
 (You can read more about why this was truly an emergency in the comment section.)